wireapp/core-crypto/README.md

 ### JS / WASM

-Given that you are logged in NPM and can publish to `@wireapp/core-crypto`, you can just `npm publish` to push a new version
+Given that you are logged in NPM and can publish to `@wireapp/core-crypto`, you can just `npm publish` to push a new version But this is not needed as releases are auto-published to the `@wireapp` organization